Facebook's Plan To Survive The Next Decade

 In a big story on Facebook’s future, Fast Company delved into the company’s new mindset and recognition of the changing times.
 Here are the big takeaways.

-- Facebook wants to be like Coca-Cola, offering multiple standalone apps (like flavors) while maintaining the classic flagship.
+- Facebook wants to be like Coca-Cola, offering multiple standalone apps (like flavours) while maintaining the classic flagship.

-- Facebook realizes it has the world’s largest platform for growing and advertising new apps, and is actively using this to both empower fledgling apps and get a piece of their pie.
+- Facebook realises it has the world’s largest platform for growing and advertising new apps, and is actively using this to both empower fledgling apps and get a piece of their pie.

 - Mark Zuckerberg is willing to go on the offensive and acquire apps or companies that have already filled a hole that Facebook can’t fill first (like WhatsApp, Instagram, and Oculus).